-Planning Council meetings are generally held the first Thursday of the month from 6:00 - 8:30 p.m., preceded by dinner at 5:30 p.m.
-The meeting location rotates among communities in the region and is posted on the NFRMPO website calendar.
+Regular Planning Council meetings are held in a hybrid format the first Thursday of the month from 6:00 - 8:30 p.m., preceded by dinner for the in-person portion of the meeting at 5:30 p.m.
+The meeting location rotates among communities in the region and is posted on the NFRMPO website calendar, with the virtual portion is accessible through the NFRMPO's GoToMeeting account.
 Meetings and agenda items are generally noticed the Saturday prior to the meeting in three regional newspapers: the Coloradoan, the Greeley Tribune, and the Loveland Reporter-Herald.
-Council meeting packets and agendas are posted on the NFRMPO website and distributed through a listserv, generally 10 business days prior to each meeting.
-The public is welcome to join the listserv by emailing rsteffen@nfrmpo.org.
+Council meeting packets and agendas are posted on the NFRMPO website and distributed through a listserv, 10 business days prior to each regular meeting.
+The public is welcome to join the listserv by emailing bkarasko@nfrmpo.org.
 Meeting materials are printed and available at each meeting location with the date and location of the next meeting printed on the agenda.
 Meeting minutes are posted on the website immediately following their approval at the subsequent Council meeting.
 Opportunity for public comment is provided at the beginning of every NFRMPO Council meeting and audio recordings are available to the public by completing the NFRMPO Request to Inspect Public Records form located in Resources on the NFRMPO website.